 7. Unable to arrange new debt or expiring debt facilities cannot be replaced or only at high cost.
 Adverse interest rate movements

-- Unite breaches a loan covenant or fails to replace debt on expiry Interest rate increase
+- Unite breaches a loan covenant or fails to replace debt on explin Unite brequires and some services Interest rate increase